Edward Seaga: Prime minister

 Seaga became Prime Minister of Jamaica following the 30 October 1980 general election, when the JLP won a landslide victory over the incumbent PNP, with the largest mandate until 1993, when the PNP surpassed that total.
 Out of 60 seats contested in 1980, the JLP won 51 to the PNP's nine.

 Seaga and the JLP won the 1983 general election.
 The JLP ran unopposed, as the PNP boycotted the elections in protest of the JLP's refusal to update the voter register system amid allegations of voter fraud.
 He continued as prime minister until February 1989.

 Widely regarded as one of the most influential Jamaican prime ministers, Seaga was a controversial figure.
 His supporters claim that he 'saved' Jamaica from communism, while others assert that he 'mashed up' Jamaica.
 Columnist and attorney-at-law Daniel Thwaites said that while these diametrically opposed sentiments run to the extremes, both are surprisingly prevalent.
-"It is a barometer of the lasting contentiousness and potential divisiveness of any appraisal of Papa Eddie", Thwaites said, arguing that the only other figure in Jamaican political history who could possibly be as controversial as Seaga would be his nemesis, the late former Prime Minister Michael Manley.
+"It is a barometer of the lasting contentiousness and potential divisiveness of any appraisal of Papa Eddie", Thwaites said, arguing that the only other figure in Jamaican political history who could possibly be as controversial as Seaga would be his nemesis, Michael Manley.
 Thwaites said, "because of their titanic decades-long confrontation, they will be forever – and, perhaps ironically – inextricably linked".

 Economic policies and IMF agreements

 During his tenure as premiership, Seaga implemented free-market economic policies, including agreements with the International Monetary Fund (IMF).
 His administration embraced neoliberal reforms, reducing government intervention in the economy and privatizing state-owned enterprises.
-While these policies stabilized Jamaica’s economy, they also led to austerity measures, high unemployment, and social unrest.
-Critics argue that Seaga’s economic approach disproportionately affected the working class, deepening inequalities.
+While these policies stabilized Jamaica's economy, they also led to austerity measures, high unemployment, and social unrest.
+Critics argue that Seaga's economic approach disproportionately affected the working class, deepening inequalities.

 Foreign policy

 A staunch anti-communist, Seaga reversed the diplomatic engagement that Manley had pursued with Cuba and Grenada, two countries that had adopted strong anti-American stances following the Cuban Revolution in 1959 and the 1979 Grenada Revolution, respectively.
 Seaga formed a close relationship with United States President Ronald Reagan and British Prime Minister Margaret Thatcher.
-Seaga cut ties with Cuba shortly after winning the 1980 election, and sent a small contingent of forces to support the U.S. invasion of Grenada in October-November 1983.
+Seaga cut ties with Cuba shortly after winning the 1980 election, and sent a small contingent of forces to support the U.S. invasion of Grenada in October–November 1983.
 By 1983, Jamaica had become the third largest recipient of U.S. aid per capita after Egypt and Israel.

 In the 1980s, the Seaga administration became embroiled in accusations of a dark circle of narco-banking involving the Contras of Nicaragua, the CIA and the Israeli money-launderer Eli Tisona.
 Seaga's Agro 21 programme was accused of involvement in cocaine trafficking from Colombia, and its Spring Plains project employed Shower Posse's Lester Lloyd Coke, also known as Jim Brown, as head of security.
 However, these allegations went unproven, with all investigations coming up blank.